FREE REGIONAL FLIGHT OFFER

 Cruises and airports included in the offer are as follows:

 Free regional flights from Aberdeen, Birmingham, Bristol, Cardiff, Durham Tees Valley, Edinburgh, Glasgow, Humberside, Leeds Bradford, Manchester, Newcastle, Norwich:

 Aegean & Ionian Contrasts (MIN151014)

 Landscapes of the Mediterranean (MIN151027)

 Free regional flights from Aberdeen, Birmingham, Edinburgh, Manchester, Newcastle:

 A Chilean Grand Reserve (MIN160118)

-Saver fares and second guest sails free of charge fares are payable in full at the time of booking, 100% cancellation and amendment fees apply and cabin category, location and number will not be confirmed at the time of booking but allocated prior to departure.
+Saver fares per person and per couple are payable in full at the time of booking, 100% cancellation and amendment fees apply and cabin category, location and number will not be confirmed at the time of booking but allocated prior to departure.
+Fares are based on two people sharing one cabin.
 Saver fares and second guest sails free of charge fares exclude the complimentary chauffeur service to the port/airport, car parking at the port, past passenger discount, back to back discount and coach transfer on no fly cruises.
-Loyalty discount of 5% cannot be applied to Saver fares or second guest sails free of charge fares.
+Loyalty discount of 5% cannot be applied to Saver fares.